Greenheart/reconnect.earth/src/data/reconnect.md

 # Reconnect.earth intro text

 How can we all live meaningful and healthy lives while doing good in the world?
-And how on earth can we do this in a rapidly changing, uncertain and disconnected world, shaped by the metacrisis (link)?
+And how on earth can we do this in a rapidly changing, uncertain and disconnected world, shaped by the metacrisis?

 Reconnect.earth is a process to explore answers to questions like these, and find pathways towards futures with wellbeing for all within the means of the living Earth.